| HOME | BLUES | RIFFS | THEORY | SPANISH | FOLK | CHORDS | HARMONICS | SLIDE | SKA | OTHER |

 i.e. E minor becomes E Major etc.

-hold of a copy and learn to sing ( or play ) the melody.
-Then try out the first
+get hold of a copy and learn to sing ( or play ) the melody.
+Then try out

 | G / / / | Bm7 / / / | C / / / | Am / / / |